Prince27022009/Projectile_motion_simulation_-Ideal-case-.py/README.md

 Using 200 sample points gives a smooth trajectory when plotted with Turtle.
-No numerical integration, no drag model, and no frame-by-frame animation — just pure, ideal motion.
+No numerical integration, no drag model, and no framen by frame animation, just pure ideal motion.